 What Bait Is Best For Drop Shot Fishing?

-Another great bait to add to your hook are dead or live shad and minnows, which look about as natural as bait can get.
+Another great bait to add to your hook is dead or live shad and minnows, which look about as natural as bait can get.

 How To Tie A Drop Shot Rig

-When drop shot fishing, you want to use a 7-foot light to medium power rod with fast action and then coupled it with a spinning reel with either 10 to 15 lb braid or mono.
-If the fish you target are under 5 lbs, reduce your braid or mono to less than 10 lbs.
+When drop shot fishing, you want to use a 7-foot light to medium power rod with fast action and then couple it with a spinning reel with either a 10 to 15 lb braid or mono.
+If your target fish is under 5 lbs, reduce your braid or mono to less than 10 lbs.

-This is the perfect setup as it’s light; you can feel everything from the bites to how the rig is fishing, now onto building the rig.
+This is the perfect setup as it’s light, allowing you to feel the bites and have positive control of the rig.

-Here is what you will need to build a drop shot rig:
+Here is what you will need to set up a drop shot rig:

 - Your rod and reel setup with line pulled out through all the rod rings